Q : What is your philosophy of sample set producing?

-There are many approaches to recording pipe organ sample sets.
-Here is my philosophy of organ recording.
+There are several approaches to the recording of pipe organ sample sets, each of which has its merits.

 The purpose here is, at the contrary, to provide samples that are as close as possible to the real sound of the pipe organ that has been recorded.
 I think that the less you modify the sound, the more you respect the authenticity of a real historical organ that was built by a famous organ builder.

-About Jeuxdorgues1 & 2, the soundbanks have been made, with the help of Philippe Ozanne, with a Teac DAT recorder and a condenser microphone.
+The sample sets Jeux d’orgues 1 & 2 have been recorded (more than 20 years ago!), with the help of Philippe Ozanne, with a Teac DAT recorder, condenser microphones, and a Sound Blaster Live soundcard.

 Q: Can the sample-set Jeux d’orgues 3 – Silbermann be loaded in Hauptwerk Free Edition?